oliveiragt/terraproject-aws/README.md

 # terraproject-aws
-Terraform project to provisioning resources in AWS
+This project aims to provide resources for an application on AWS